tuanpmt/esp_mqtt/README.md

 Currently the interpreter is configured for a maximum of 10 variables, with a significant id length of 15.
 Some (additional) vars contain special status: $this_topic and $this_data are only defined in 'on topic' clauses and contain the current topic and its data. $this_gpio contains the state of the GPIO in an 'on gpio_interrupt' clause and $timestamp contains the current time of day in 'hh:mm:ss' format.
 If no NTP sync happened the time will be reported as "99:99:99".
 The variable "$weekday" returns the day of week as three letters ("Mon","Tue",...).

+In addition, there are currently 10 flash variables (up to 63 chars long) that do preserve their state even after reset or power down.
+These variables are named @01 to @10.
+Writing these variables is very slow as this includes a flash sector clear and rewrite cycle.
+Thus, these variables should be written only when relevant state should be saved.
+Reading these vars is fast and not critical.

+They can also be used for handing over parameters from the CLI to a script.
+Flash variable can be set with the "set @[num] _value_" on the command line and the written values can then be picked up by a script to read e.g. config parameters like DNS names, IPs, node IDs or username/password.

 In general, scripts have the following BNF:

 ```